Carlene Carter: Personal life

 Carter was for many years linked romantically with the late bass player Howie Epstein, best known for his work with Tom Petty and the Heartbreakers.
-She lived with him in Tesuque, New Mexico, from 1996 until 2002.
+She lived with Epstein in Tesuque, New Mexico, from 1996 until 2002.
 On June 26, 2001, a New Mexico police officer pulled over Carter and Epstein.
 A search of the vehicle found drugs and established the vehicle was stolen.
 Epstein died in 2003 of a suspected drug overdose.